 Collections are handled by Customer Service.
 It is the policy of the Authority that all bills are due and payable when rendered.
-In case any water bill or charges provided are not paid within twenty (20) days following the rendering of the bill, the Authority may discontinue water services at its optionaccount will be deemed delinquent and, if not paid within sixty (60) days after such bill has become delinquent, the Authority or its agents shall shut off the water service to the customer.
+In case any water bill or charges provided are not paid within twenty (20) days following the rendering of the bill, the account will be deemed delinquent and, if not paid within sixty (60) days after such bill has become delinquent, the Authority or its agents shall shut off the water service to the customer.
 Service will not be reestablished until such unpaid charges, together with the charge for restoration of service, are paid in full.